-A student on Academic Probation is required to meet with a faculty advisor/DOAA for additional guidance and to create an Academic Plan.
+A student on Academic Probation can meet with a designated member of the Academics or Student Support team to discuss an Academic Plan.
 This plan may include participating in tutoring sessions, attending study skills workshops, and/or completing extra homework.
 Repeating courses is an option at the discretion of the student; however, the student must be able to complete these courses within their 150% maximum SAP date.
 Furthermore, the student will need to cover the cost of extra tuition.
+If the student is unable to meet with the staff, an academic plan may still be created for the student to follow.